Near-future discovery of the diffuse flux of ultra-high-energy cosmic neutrinos: Flux model separation

 \section{Flux model separation}

 In Section~\ref{sec:discovery_potential}, we discussed the UHE neutrino flux discovery potential of benchmark flux models 1--12.
 Here we tackle a related question: how well can two UHE neutrino flux models be experimentally distinguished from each other?
 To answer it, we consider two hypotheses: the {\it true signal hypothesis}, built assuming knowledge of which is the ``true" neutrino flux model, and the {\it test signal hypothesis}, built for alternative, ``test" models.
 Below, we forecast how well these hypotheses can be experimentally distinguished in the radio array of IceCube-Gen2.
 We focus on benchmark flux models 3--12.
-Like in Section~\ref{sec:discovery_potential}, we account for the background from atmospheric muons and the UHE tail end of the high-energy neutrino flux, for random statistical fluctuations in the event rate, and for the uncertainty in analysis parameters.
-We adopt the same baseline analysis choices as before (see Table~\ref{tab:analysis_choices_base} and Section~\ref{sec:discovery_results_nominal_choices}), but limit our exploration of alternative analysis choices to the effect of the detector energy and angular resolution (see Appendix~\ref{sec:appendix_detector_resolution}).
+Like in Section~\ref{sec:discovery_potential}, we account for the background from atmospheric muons and the UHE tail of the IceCube high-energy neutrino flux, for random statistical fluctuations in the event rate, and for the uncertainty in analysis parameters.
+We adopt the same baseline analysis choices as for the flux discovery potential (Table~\ref{tab:analysis_choices_base} and Section~\ref{sec:discovery_results_nominal_choices}), but limit our exploration of alternative analysis choices to the effect of different choices for the background UHE tail of the IceCube high-energy neutrino flux (Appendix~\ref{sec:appendix_ic_uhe_tail_bg}) and of the detector energy and angular resolution (Appendix~\ref{sec:appendix_detector_resolution}).